piotrooo/piotrooo.codes/content/posts/2024/05/01/azure-functions-with-spring-cloud-introduce.md

 ---

-The project which covers this article is available on the [GitHub repository](https://github.com/piotrooo/piotrooo.codes-samples/tree/main/azure-functions/azure-functions-uppercase).
+The code which covers this article is available on the [GitHub repository](https://github.com/piotrooo/piotrooo.codes-samples/tree/main/azure-functions/azure-functions-uppercase).